#1 Aventon Pace 500 Next-Gen$1,399.0010018 reviews

 |e-Cargo bikes are heavy but capable|

-Commuter, City and Hybrid Bikes commonly sit somewhere between 33lbs and 55lbs, but can get as heavy as 70lbs.
+Commuter, City and Hybrid Bikes commonly sit somewhere between 33lbs and 55lbs, but can get as heavy as 100lb.
+‘Moped-style’ e-bikes can reach 120lb.

 |e-MTBs are powerful but hefty|

-Full-Suspension e-Mountain-Bikes can weigh up to 60lbs.
-Lighter, more expensive models can be as svelte as 37lbs, which aids maneuverability on technical trails and jumps.
+Full-Suspension e-Mountain-Bikes: Lighter, more expensive models can be as svelte as 37lbs, which aids maneuverability on technical trails and jumps.
+Full-suspension fat bikes can weigh up to 100lb.

 Retro-style e-Bikes may have large, sweeping frames.
 They suit a casual riding style that isn’t radically affected by extra bulk.
 They often weigh between 55lbs and 65lbs.